omninet-protocol/OmniNet-Whitepaper/OWNERSHIP.md

-OWNERSHIP STATEMENT — OMNINET ARCHITECTURE
+OWNERSHIP STATEMENT — VYTRION ARCHITECTURE

 Author: Alain Mercier
-Project: OmniNet Protocol
+Project: Vytrion Protocol
 Year: 2025
-© 2025 Alain Mercier — All Rights Reserved.
+(C) 2025 Alain Mercier — All Rights Reserved.

-This document certifies that all concepts, designs, phases, architectures, and systems described in the OmniNet Whitepaper v2.0 and supporting materials were created by:
+This document certifies that all concepts, designs, phases, architectures, and systems described in the Vytrion Whitepaper v2.0 and all supporting materials were created by:

 Alain Mercier (@mercier_racing95)

-Creator, Designer, and Original Architect of the OmniNet system.
+Creator, Designer, and Original Architect of the Vytrion system.

 This includes full ownership of:

-• OmniID
+1. Vytrion ID
-• OmniVault
+2. Vytrion Vault
-• OmniGraph
+3. Vytrion Graph
-• OmniUI
+4. Vytrion Space
-• OmniSync
+5. Vytrion Sync
-• OmniMesh
+6. Vytrion Mesh
-• OmniProtocol
+7. Vytrion Protocol
-• OmniChain
+8. Vytrion Chain
-• HyperStructures
+9. HyperStructures
-• PrimeNet
+10. Vytrion Net
-• Intent Graph
+11. Intent Graph
-• Device Mesh
+12. Device Mesh
-• Holographic Extensions
+13. Holographic Extensions
-• OmniNet OS
+14. Vytrion OS
-• OmniNet SDK
+15. Vytrion SDK
-• OmniEconomy
+16. Vytrion Economy
-• All 22 OmniNet Phases
+17. All 22 Vytrion architecture phases
-• All diagrams, architecture designs, and conceptual models
+18. All diagrams, system designs, and conceptual models
-• The full OmniNet Master Plan (Phase 1–15 and beyond)
+19. The complete Vytrion long-term master plan

-All intellectual property, including software designs, interaction models, network architectures, algorithms, holographic interfaces, and distributed compute frameworks, is owned solely by Alain Mercier.
+All intellectual property — including software designs, interaction models, network architectures, algorithms, holographic interfaces, synchronization systems, and distributed compute frameworks — is owned solely by Alain Mercier.

-No other individual, organization, or entity holds rights, authorship, or claims to the OmniNet architecture unless explicitly authorized by the owner in writing.
+No other individual, organization, or entity holds rights, authorship, or claims to the Vytrion architecture unless explicitly authorized in writing by the owner.

 For inquiries regarding usage, licensing, or partnership, contact: mercier_racing95@hotmail.com